Code-Institute-Submissions/tubaman48-CI-MS3-concert-programme-builder/TESTING.md

 > - Tested default **Programmes, Login, Register** links in menu bar to ensure they point to each section and position correctly.
 > - Tested **Profile, Venues** links in menu bar (available/visible only to all logged on users) to ensure that it points to the section and positions correctly.
 > - Tested **Music, Genres** links in menu bar (available/visible only to Librarian user) to ensure that it points to the section and positions correctly.
+> - **Note** that the screenshots relate to Menu Bar tests carried out before original project submission in September 2021.
+No amendments have been made to the Menu Bar options since then - so original screenshots are still valid as at resubmission in December 2021.
 ## 1. User menu options (whilst logged out)

 ### 1.1 Logged out (Programmes Page)